asinghamgoodwin/MonitoringTheFuture-getting-started/Getting-started-markdown.md

   - What should I do about the weights?
   - Should I include missing data in the denominator for prevalences?
+  - How should I weight something if I’m trying to combine 8th, 10th, and 12th grades?
   - For a question like *V2566: BY18 34230 EVER VAPE (p.
-56)*, what does
+56, 12th
-    70% missing mean? were some large amount of participants not asked?
+    grade)*, what does 70% missing mean? were some large amount of participants not asked?